 Run no risk of flare-ups while grilling.
 Sear burner plates like the ones in Napoleon help prevent this.
 In Summerset, the included burner covers that contribute to the full flavor the grill can give and there’s a flamethrower as well that can sear the top of the meat perfectly.
 Definitely a solid cooking experience.
 Enjoy a lifetime warranty with your purchase of this outdoor grill even though you might not need it.
 It’s extremely well-built being made entirely of stainless steel, you can be sure it'll stay with you for many years.

 The next one on our list for the best built-in gas grills is this large add-on to your outdoor kitchen from the PF Series.
+It is one of the best kitchen kits for your backyard.
 This high quality professional device comes with 8 11 000 BTU stainless steel burners that pumps out 98 000 BTU of heat distribution.
 The self-cleaning plates are made from commercial grade stainless steel that are topped with a double-walled hood and finished off with a polished look.

 This solid built-in grill model is still able to provide even heat even with the large 966 square inches of cooking space available.
 The cooking grates in this model are spaced more closely together to accommodate smaller pieces of food.
 Among the other features available, there's smoker tray, a dual thermometer and spark ignitor among many others.